marthinwurer/ConnectedRISC/TTL_RTL.md

 They are set after every instruction that would use the ALU.
 In-depth definitions will note if these are set.

-Unless otherwise noted, each instruction also executes `PC <- PC + 1`

 ## Instruction Definitions